 Errors & Uncertainty

-The Aqua/Terra MODIS functions at a 250 m2 - 1 km2 spatial resolution, a much less coarse visual display than the 4 km2 resolution of the MPE.
+Aqua and Terra MODIS function at a 250 m2 – 1 km2 spatial resolution, a much less coarse visual display than the 4 km2 resolution of the MPE.
 This discrepancy may cause local scale accuracy errors in the final product.
 Past studies have criticized the MPE for underestimating precipitation values (Westcott, Knapp, Hilberg, 2007).
 Moreover, MPE sensors, which rely on NEXRAD data, are susceptible to the typical errors common to weather radar.
 These errors include large radar scans that result in average precipitation levels in a 16 km2 area, bright banding, low topped convection, and the accuracy of the reflectivity-rainfall algorithm (NOAA NWS, 2013).

 Easily the greatest concern is the applicability of the SDCI model in the DSI equation to the ecological regions existing within Texas.
 The SDCI values were developed for use within four separate states – two states for arid environments and two states for humid environments, according to the article published by Rhee et al. (2010).
 Despite their close proximity to the area of study, Arizona, New Mexico, and the Carolinas, these environments may not accurately resonate with the coefficients that are needed for the unique regions in Texas.